QiFuChina/ProblemsPyhon/README.md

 * Author: Qi Fu
 * Lecturer: Dr [Ian McLoughlin](https://ianmcloughlin.github.io/)

-There are my solutions to the [problems](https://emerging-technologies.github.io/problems/python-fundamentals.html)available on the [GitHub](https://emerging-technologies.github.io/).
+There are my solutions to the [problems](https://emerging-technologies.github.io/problems/python-fundamentals.html) available on the [GitHub](https://emerging-technologies.github.io/).
 Each solution to each problem on the file.

 ## Need python3